-After you have run the system checkout procedure(s), you should calibrate each FAS1 Femtostat installed in your system.
+After you have run the system checkout procedure(s), you should calibrate each FAS2 Femtostat installed in your system.
 A calibration script is provided with the Gamry Framework.
-The Installation Manual for every major application package contains instructions for calibration using this script.
+The Operator's Installation Manual for every major application package contains instructions for calibration using this script.

-CAUTION: FAS1 calibration calls for an external resistive dummy cell.
-A suitable resistor was shipped with the FAS1.
-This resistor is a 100 Ω 1% accurate resistor.
-Please place this resistor in a safe place where you can find it if your unit requires recalibration.
+CAUTION: FAS2calibration calls for $\underline{\ \ }$ an external resistive dummy cell.
+FAS2s are provided with a Universal Dummy Cell, which includes a 2 k Ω 0.05% accurate resistor in the position marked "Calibration".
+After calibration, please place this dummy cell in a safe place where you can find it if your unit requires recalibration.